rajeshrideshmukh/missingskill-learning/javascript/js-introduction-and-basics.md

     >_Here a & b are independent of each other and therefore after updating b's value, it did not affect value of a._

-- And all non-primitive types like plain objects, array, functions are pass by references.
+- And all non-primitive types like plain objects, array, functions are copy by references.
 Whenever you create non-primitive variable and assign a value to it, that variable will not store the value directly instead the value will be stored in a memory location, and this variable will pont to that memory location.

     If you modify the object, then all variables that reference that object are going to see the change.